 Tax withholding is the amount that your employer withholds from your paychecks for paying the Federal Income Tax.
-If you do not get this number right with the IRS then you may need to get some IRS help which is better then them coming after you.

 The amount that is withheld from your paychecks depends upon two main things, employee earnings and the information furnished to your employer on Form W-4.